Everyday Eats & Sweets / Recipes

 But they easily take on the flavor of whatever they’re cooked with, so I thought… Why not substitute green tomatoes for tomatillos in one of my favorite condiments, salsa verde?

-In my version of that traditional recipe, I roast my tomatillos to deepen the flavor and add some smokiness as a counterpoint to their sour profile.
+In my version of the traditional salsa verde, I start by roasting fresh tomatillos to deepen their flavor and add some smokiness as a counterpoint to their sour profile.

-I tried the same broiling technique with my green tomatoes, then prepared the salsa verde exactly as I have countless times before with jalapeño, onion, cilantro, garlic, and cumin.
-(These ingredients are the basis of my tomato salsa as well.)
+For this recipe, I tried the same broiling technique with my green tomatoes, then prepared the salsa verde exactly as I have countless times before with jalapeño, onion, cilantro, garlic, and cumin.
+(These ingredients are the basis of my fermented tomato salsa as well.)

 The result: a new end-of-season staple for me!